 - Heat a frying pan (skillet) on medium-high.
 Using no oil, cook a chapatti for about 30 seconds, or until brown spots appear on the underside.
 Flip over and cook until brown spots appear on the second side (about 15 seconds).
 Flip over one more time and cook for a few more seconds (the chapatti should start to puff up).
 Place the chapatti on a plate with a sheet of kitchen paper towel on top (this will absorb the steam and enable the chapattis to be stacked).
 Repeat the process with the remaining dough balls.

-- Chapatis are best served immediately, however they will last a couple of days in an airtight container in the refrigerator.
+- Chapattis are best served immediately, however they will last a couple of days in an airtight container in the refrigerator.
 To refresh them, sprinkle lightly with water and gently heat them through in the oven.

 Notes